fortedigital/Front-End-Internship-Task/README.md

 ​
 The rest of the instructions can be found in README in the `front-end-internship` folder.

+## Remark

+We do not expect that you will implement all of the features on your own.
+You are free to install external libraries.
+Also, try not to over-engineer this task.

 ## Task One - validation of intern editing
 ​
 You need to work on the intern edit page.